findgriffin/hactar/README.md

 Later alice can search for related terms, eg. 'multithreading in python' to find previously bookmarked information.
 The tasks that alice needs to complete are:
- 1. add nugget/bookmark with text/description
+ 1. add meme/bookmark with text/description
- 2. search nuggets by topic/keywords
+ 2. search meme by topic/keywords

 Betty likes to keep to-do lists.
-Hactar will accept various tasks and attempt to prioritise them for betty.
-Tasks can have information attached to them, due dates and contain subtasks.
+Hactar will accept various events and attempt to prioritise them for betty.
+Events can have information attached to them, due dates and contain subevents.

 Data model
 ----------

-Information is stored in a **nugget**.
-A nugget consists of:
- * description (markdown)
- * keywords
- * added date
- * modified date
- * uri (optional)
- * id (hash of url or blob)

-Data must be unique, i.e. each uri may only exist once.
+Information is stored in a **meme**.
+A meme is defined by a title OR URL a meme also MUST have a description (in markdown).
+Data must be unique, i.e. each url or title may only exist once.

-TODO and action items are represented by a **task**, this consists of:
+TODO and action items are represented by a **event**.
+Events can have due dates, start times finish times etc.

- * text (markdown, should be one line)
- * priority
- * due datetime (optional)
- * start datetime
- * finish datetime
- * subtasks
- * nuggets
+In the future **memes** and **events** may be linked (eg. events may have sub-events).

 Feature Priority
 ----------------
- 1. make RESTful
- 1. rename nuggets to memes
- 1. rename tasks to events
  1. Implement skeleton (make it look pretty)
  1. Implement deployment / release management
  1. Implement tasks
+ 1. Impement markdown.